nrs-org/novelslop/content/vol_01/chap_08.typ

   "No, I did NOT.
 I said I'm going to be her friend, not her idol discipline!
   Ah, how about club stuff?
 You two gonna join any clubs?"

   "I'll pass, thanks."
-Uta immediately replied.
+Uta immediately replied, "Where did that even come from, anyways?"

   "I expected that, but Mona?"